Bai Yan (tennis)

 Yan has reached 34 career singles finals all on the ITF Futures tour, with a record of 27 wins and 7 losses.
 Additionally, he has reached 20 career doubles finals with a record of 13 wins and 7 losses, which includes four ATP Challenger Tour titles.

-Yan represents his native country of China competing during the Davis Cup.
+Yan has represented his native country of China competing during the Davis Cup.
 He holds a singles record of 3–2 and a doubles record of 1–1 for a combined Davis Cup record of 4–3.

 Career

 2007: Juniors and first Pro ITF title

-As a junior, Bai reach his highest ranking as world No. 10 in the singles world rankings in January 2007.
+As a junior, Bai reached his highest ranking as world No. 10 in the ITF junior singles rankings in January 2007.

 2008-2016: Masters debut and first win

 Yan won back-to-back ITF Men's Circuit titles in September before knocking off World No. 30 Radek Štěpánek at the 2010 Shanghai Masters the following month.

 After not competing on tour in 2011, Bai opened 2012 by reaching the singles semifinals of China F2 ITF Men's Circuit tournament.